higgins4286/higgins4286/README.md

 <i>Welcome to my github!
 I so am glad you found me!</i> &#128513;

 ## &#128064; What you'll find here
-Contained in my github all of my coding project over the last five years of my coding experience.
-I write primarily in Python, but I have experience with
-JavaScript, LaTex, and HTML.
-I want to increase my language skills to R and C++.
+Contained in my github are all of my coding projects.
+I write primarily in Python, but I have experience with JavaScript, LaTex, MatLab, and HTML and I want to increase my language skills to R and C++.

 ## &#128105;&#127996; About me
 I have spent the last 7 years in higher education studying Physics and Astronomy.
 I have learned how to work with large data sets to come to conclusions